-Depending on the type of information you're hoping to uncover, as well as what stage you are in the design process, different types of research are appropriate.
-Some are qualitative (understand attitudes, emotions, and behaviors) while others are quantitative (examines metrics, data, and numbers) methods.
-In this chapter we'll take a quick look at different methodologies and when they can be used.
-Then we'll dive deeper into many of them in this course, and in future courses as well.
+You'll use different types of research depending on the kind of information you're hoping to uncover and what stage you are in the design process.
+Some are qualitative (attitudes, emotions, and behaviors), while others are quantitative (metrics, data, and numbers) methods.
+This chapter will examine different methodologies and when you should use them.
+Then we'll dive deeper into many of them later in this course (and future courses as well).

-Research can be viewed across different spectrums depending on the kind of information you're looking for, from working to define your problem, to testing solutions on users:
+You can view research across different spectrums depending on the kind of information you're looking for, from defining your problem to testing solutions on users:

-Generative/exploratory research is what happens when you're trying to get an overall sense of things before you define what you're solving.
+Generative/exploratory helps achieve an overall sense of things before defining what you're solving.
 (Qualitative)

-Descriptive/explanatory research has a tighter focus in order to be able to better describe your area of interest/study.
+Descriptive/explanatory research has a tighter focus to help describe your area of interest/study better.
 (Qualitative)

-Evaluative research involves testing prototypes and possible solutions in order to assess its effectiveness.
-This is best accomplished through usability testing, or testing products on users to see if they work as intended.
+Evaluative research involves testing prototypes and possible solutions to assess their effectiveness.
+It is best accomplished through usability testing or testing products on users to see if they work as intended.